vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 - You cannot attach to a container
 - NAT based port forwarding is unavailable

+**IMPORTANT**:

-**IMPORTANT**: Upgrading a VCH does not upgrade any existing container VMs that the VCH manages.
+- Upgrading a VCH does not upgrade any existing container VMs that the VCH manages.
 For container VMs to boot from the latest version of `bootstrap.iso`, container developers must recreate them.
+- By default, previous versions of vSphere Integrated Containers deployed VCHs as vApps, unless you explicitly deployed them as resource pools by using the `vic-machine create --use-rp` option.
+This version of vSphere Integrated Containers always deploys VCHs as resource pools, not as vApps.
+When you upgrade VCHs that run as vApps, these VCHs remain vApps after the upgrade.
+Any new container VMs are deployed in the existing vApp.

 For descriptions of the options that `vic-machine upgrade` includes in addition to the [Common `vic-machine` Options](common_vic_options.md) , see [VCH Upgrade Options](upgrade_vch_options.md).